 NANO's Archiving Statement:

 NANO has been selected by the Library of Congress for long-term archiving and storage.
 More specifically, the Library of Congress Web Archive Collections will create a catalog record for NANO.
 In addition, the Library of Congress Web Archive Collections will link (from their catalog) to NANO's live (online) site as well as to the archived site that the Web Archive Collections will maintain.
-As of July of 2015, the Library of Congress Web Archive Collection is harvesting NANO; estimated public access will begin in 2017.
+In July 2015, the Library of Congress Web Archive Collection began harvesting NANO; public access began in December 2018.

 NANO believes that citation coercion, manipulation, and promotional self-citation are unethical practices that harm journals, authors, and the larger academy.
 Citation is important to the ways in which knowledge is shared, how it grows, and how it is interpreted and evaluated.
 Because citations affect careers and publication survival, it is crucial that NANO editors and authors communicate openly about citation questions or concerns during the entire publication process: submission, review, editing, pre-publication, and post-publication.